TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/images_gui.md

 	  Naturally, they will be used whenever you fill your project with a test scene.
 - Manually import properties of images from a neighbouring ``.meta.lua`` file.
 - Forget the orphaned images - those that are not used anywhere anymore.
+	- Simply press "F" next to the orphaned image name.
+		- Warning: this will cause the image properties to be deleted from the project.
+		  Only the ``.meta.lua`` file will, of course, survive.

 ## Renamed, moved or deleted images